 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

 These bakery style Lemon Raspberry Almond Muffins are bursting with flavor.
-With fresh squeezed lemon juice, fresh raspberry and almond flavor, this combination makes the perfect summer muffin.
+With fresh-squeezed lemon juice, fresh raspberry and almond flavor, this combination makes the perfect summer muffin.
 These homemade muffins are finished with an almond streusel on top.

 I’ve given you a few muffins recipes on this blog now, but this one, I have to say, is my best one to date.
-These Lemon Raspberry Almond Muffins are the best compliment of flavors that I could put together.
+These Lemon Raspberry Almond Muffins are the best complement of flavors that I could put together.
 The almond flavors come from both an extract and sliced almonds in the streusel.
 There is fresh squeezed lemon juice in the muffin batter and fresh raspberries mixed in as well.

 This muffin batter is one of my favorites because it’s very versatile.
 It’s made with buttermilk and sour cream, which means they are extra moist, even a couple days after they are baked.
 I’ve made this recipe with blackberries, an apple version and even a gluten-free raspberry muffins.